qqxproject/qqX/README.md

 Recent Highlights Include:

+- New 51 language auto-translation system

-- **Massive upgrades for QuickGet, fixes, sorts and adds over 30 distros**
+- **Massive upgrades for QuickGet, that fixes, sorts and adds over 30 distros**

 - and a new Quickget filter system

-- Upgrades to new web pages system with improved translation
+- Upgrades to new web pages

 Plus downstream fixes for Quickemu issues: